curiousest/curiousest.github.io/_drafts/tabum/second-last-idea.md

 Uhh, could be anything, I guess.
 If they diverge, that would be interesting.

 But you did all that amazing work to show they won't.
-Look Kal, I want what's best for you.
-What do you think would be the best use of your time and talent?
+Look Kal, what do you think would be the best use of your time and talent?

 Well, we could leave U4321 running for a while, to see if anything happens.